 - Introduction: A roadmap to build a modern Android app in 2018–2019 (you’re here)

 - Part 1: An introduction to the SOLID principles

-- Part 2: How to start building your Android app: creating Mockups, UI, and XML layouts (you’re here)
+- Part 2: How to start building your Android app: creating Mockups, UI, XML layouts

-- Part 4: Dependency Injection with Dagger 2
+- Part 4: How to implement Dependency Injection in your app with Dagger 2

 - Part 5: Handle RESTful Web Services using Retrofit, OkHttp, Gson, Glide and Coroutines